mrhdayat/proyek-absensi-siswa/README.md

 3.  **Commit your Changes** (`git commit -m 'feat: Add some AmazingFeature'`)
 4.  **Push to the Branch** (`git push origin feature/AmazingFeature`)
 5.  **Open a Pull Request**

----

-## 📝 License

-Distributed under the MIT License.
-See `LICENSE` for more information.